Albert-Gao/blog/source/_posts/how-to-separate-platform-api-from-kotlin-multiplatform-project.md

 First, let's solve them one by one:

 1. Add `common` part as dependencies, I tried many ways, including adding the generated `jar` file or `sources-jar` file.
 Always something wrong here, either the auto-completion stops works, or the internal member can't be recognized while the namespace could be recognized.
 Only 2 ways work:

 - Just embed the source code from `project platforms :common` in you `sourceSets`: `main.kotlin.srcDirs += "$kotlin_idiom_path/interfaces/main"`
 - Add that common module as a subproject and add it to the dependencies.
 - I prefer the 1st one because now your gradle settings won't contain any noises.
 It will benefit the side-panel of gradle in IDEA as well.

 2. In terms of the test, you just write the tests in this `common` folder.
 But you can't run the tests, you need to run them against the certain platform, otherwise, they are `common` code, which platform for them to run?

 3. This is where the `bundle` coming into play.
 For building and testing.
 Let's take `jvm` for example.

 - First of all, you don't need to add any code here, this folder, as its name indicates, just for bundling code together.
 So, under in `:bundle:jvm` subproject, it only contains a `build.gradle` file.
 - You need to use `kotlin-platform-jvm` to compile this module
 - In the `sourceSets` setting: you need to add the source code from all the 3 places, both `common` modules from `project platforms` and this `project lib`, the source code of platform implementation from `project platforms`.
 - You need to add the tests only from `common` module of `project lib`, such that you can run the tests.
 And it won't run the tests from `project platforms`, because they will be taken care there.
 You don't need to worry about that.
 Now run the `gradle :bundle:jvm test` will run the tests.
 - Why I add the source code rather than use the `jar` file?
 Well, hard lessons learned, this is the only way currently.

 ## 4. The end

 Now run the `:bundle:jvm build`, it will build a lib to that platform.
 Try to consume it, it works really well. :) If you want to know how to make `:bundle:ios`, `:bundle:js`, just see [my blog](/2018/02/22/use-kotlin-to-share-native-code-between-ios-and-android/).

+Thanks for reading!

+Follow me (<a href='https://twitter.com/albertgao' target="_blank" rel="noopener noreferrer">albertgao</a>) on twitter, if you want to hear more about my interesting ideas.